 - Subverted in Gamaran: the main character is a swordsman, and at one point he fights the Kyosen Ryuu warriors, whose martial arts revolves on bare-handed combat.

 - Shichika, the protagonist of Katanagatari, is a swordsman who doesn't use swords.
 Don't think about it too hard.
+Technically he isn't a swordsman, he is a sword.
+He is the culmination of seven generations of training and mental conditioning to raise a warrior whose very body is a weapon.

 - Negi Springfield of Mahou Sensei Negima! slowly phases out his weapons after he gets a ring to serve the same purpose as his staff.